 CDN comparison: Overview of common video CDNs

 First in our CDN comparison is CloudFront, a massive player in the field of content delivery.
 CloudFront comes from Amazon via their AWS, or Amazon Web Services business.
-CloudFront is optimized for small or large files and dynamic content, as well as streaming and on-demand video.
+CloudFront is optimized for small or large files and dynamic content, as well as live streaming solutions and on-demand video.

-Their network has locations across North America, Europe, Latin America, Asia, and Oceania.
+Cloudfront’s network has locations across North America, Europe, Latin America, Asia, and Oceania.
 They have no direct coverage in the Middle East, Africa, Russia, or China (although they do partner with local networks there).

-Pricing for CloudFront, like for most CDNs, is somewhat complex.
+Pricing for CloudFront, as for most CDNs, is somewhat complex.
 In general, the service is pay as you go with tiered pricing based on the number of requests and the bandwidth used.
 The geographic region the traffic occurs in affects the pricing.
 Discounts are available for annual contracts.

 Microsoft’s offering to this CDN comparison is Azure, a content delivery service with a broad feature set.
 Azure actually encompasses a wide range of cloud tools, only one of which is the CDN.
 Its Media Services product includes encoding, video player, and DRM encryption on top of the standard CDN services.